im-tomu/tomu.im/index.md

 # Getting Started!

+Because Tomu fits entirely inside your USB port, you need something to keep it from falling out.
+Early Tomu prototypes were held in place using a business card folded over and wedged in the USB port, but newer releases have support for 3D printed cases.

+If you have a 3D printer, [download the .stl file](https://github.com/im-tomu/tomu-hardware/tree/master/case) for the version of Tomu that you have.
+The version number is printed on the bottom side with the big USB connections.
+Depending on how thick your PCB is, you may need to adjust the FreeCAD file.

-Tomu currently uses the SiLabs serial bootloader.
+For software, Tomu currently uses the SiLabs serial bootloader.
 One of the Crowd Supply stretch goals is a universal bootloader based on DFU.

 To use the seral bootloader, Windows users will need to install Silabs-CDC_Install.zip, e.g. from [M-Pression](https://www.m-pression.com/solutions/boards/odyssey/odyssey-downloads).
 Linux and macOS users do not need to use any special drivers.